LangStream/documentation/pipeline-agents/agent-developer-guide/agent-creation.md

 #### **Processor**

 If you are creating a processor agent, you need to implement the `process` method.
-This method takes in a `Record` that was provided by the previous step in the pipeline and returns a list of `Record`s It is called whenever data is available for processing.
+This method takes in a `Record` that was provided by the previous step in the pipeline and returns a list of `Record`s.
+It is called whenever data is available for processing.
 The process method can return a list of `Record`s for synchronous processing or a `concurrent.futures.Future` that completes with the list of `Record`s for successful asynchronous processing.